• Skip to primary navigation

 Additions and Variations

-• Grate about two teaspoons of fresh ginger for a more pronounced, spicy-sweet flavor.
+• Grate about a teaspoon of fresh ginger for a more pronounced, spicy-sweet flavor.

-• Add a splash of coconut milk from the can for a richer, creamier sauce with a hint of tropical flavor.
+• A splash of coconut milk from the can for a richer, creamier sauce with a hint of tropical flavor.

-• For a different sweetness profile, substitute the maple syrup with agave nectar or a touch of brown sugar.
+• For a different sweetness profile, substitute the maple syrup with agave nectar or brown sugar.

 • Replace soy sauce with tamari or coconut aminos for a soy-free alternative.